What are we doing?

 Why is it important?

-- Design and development of a pilot training package
+- we designed and developed a pilot training package of The CSNAT Approach, and

 Who are we working with?